-Under the SFJ agreement, following regulatory approvals by the FDA and the EMA for the use of systemic pegcetacoplan as a treatment for PNH, we paid SFJ initial payments of \$4.0 million in 2021 and \$5.0 million in 2022, respectively, and we are obligated to pay SFJ an additional \$451.0 million in the aggregate in six additional annual payments with the majority of the payments being made from the third anniversary to the sixth anniversary of regulatory approval.
+Under the SFJ agreement, following regulatory approvals by the FDA and the EMA for the use of systemic pegcetacoplan as a treatment for PNH, we paid SFJ \$4.0 million in 2021 in connection with the FDA approval in May 2021 and \$5.0 million in 2022 in connection with the EMA approval in December 2021.
+In addition, we paid \$11.5 million in connection with the one-year anniversary of the FDA approval in May 2022 and \$18.0 million in connection with the one-year anniversary of the EMA approval in December 2022.
+We are obligated to pay SFJ an additional \$421.5 million in the aggregate as of December 31, 2022, with payments due on each anniversary of FDA and EMA regulatory approval through 2027.